mashtechk/react-node-amazona/README.md

 # Amazona ECommerce Website
 ![amazona](/template/images/amazona.jpg)

-## PLEASE DO NOT SEND PULL REQUEST
-## ALL PRs WILL BE REJECTED UNTIL DECEMBER 2020

 # React & Node Tutorial - Full ECommerce in 9 Hours [2021]

 Welcome to my React and Node tutorial to build a fully-functional e-commerce website exactly like amazon.
 Open your code editor and follow me for the next hours to build an e-commerce website using MERN stack (MongoDB, ExpressJS, React and Node.JS).